-- 3.6 Almost 100% of district councillors fully supported the inclusion of the categories of 'Other Interests' for registration set out in Table 2 of Appendix B of the code.
-There were comments from two respondents regarding two of the categories organisations that exercises functions of a public nature and organisations that influences public opinion or policy, inc. political parties or trade unions (detailed in Appendix 2). - 3.7 89% of parish/town respondents fully supported the inclusion of all categories in the code, with only one respondent not supporting the inclusion of other interests, as they felt it was an invasion of their privacy.
+- 3.6 100% of district councillors fully supported the inclusion of the categories of 'Other Interests' for registration set out in Table 2 of Appendix B of the code. - 3.7 73% of parish/town respondents fully supported the inclusion of all categories in the code.
+18% of respondents (two) fully supported all categories but one only partially supported the inclusion of unpaid directorships.
+The other respondent did think it was necessary to declare membership of a political party.